-Anomali Enterprise is a purpose-built tool that solves these common issues.
+Anomali Match is a purpose-built tool that solves these common issues.
 By backfilling data from the SIEM and only keeping metadata that can be matched with threat intelligence, this means that:

 According to a recent Ponemon study, the average time-to-detection for data breaches sits at 191 days.
 Therefore, it is critical for organizations to not only be able to detect threats, but also have the ability to evaluate historical exposure when threats are discovered.

-Anomali Enterprise allows for automated retrospective lookups on new intelligence matches in your environment at speeds and scales other tools can’t come close to.
+Anomali Match allows for automated retrospective lookups on new intelligence matches in your environment at speeds and scales other tools can’t come close to.

 Organizations typically employ a variety of different tools in their security stack.
 For example, an organization could be using EDR, IDS, SIEM, and firewall technologies.
 Each of these tools can generate a considerable amount of log data.

-Anomali Enterprise has the ability to ingest data from various tools like the ones previously mentioned, as well as other common sources such as TAP, SPAN, syslog, and BEATS.
-This capability allows Anomali Enterprise to report sightings across the multiple tools usually present in a modern security stack.
+Anomali Match has the ability to ingest data from various tools like the ones previously mentioned, as well as other common sources such as TAP, SPAN, syslog, and BEATS.
+This capability allows Anomali Match to report sightings across the multiple tools usually present in a modern security stack.

 Topics:Threat Intelligence Platform